 Abolishing gender cobwebs and bringing diversity in workplaces is growing among IT organizations

-Nowadays, recruitment firms are focusing on inclusivity and diversity in their recruitment processes.
+Nowadays, recruitment firms are focusing on inclusivity and diversity in their job recruitment processes.
+The hiring process involves a hiring manager/client, staffing agency, and candidate.
 Firms are no longer obsessed with seeing “man” at the top management positions.
 IT companies with progressive work outlook are doing away with their gender-biased notions and are consistently bringing dynamism in their workplaces.
 Upholding the balance of genders among organizations is increasing among recruiters and hiring leaders.

 The introduction of the data-driven recruitment process is a significant growth trend witnessed in the US IT staffing market.
 IT staffing firms continuously focus on expanding and enhancing the quality of their databases and the applicant tracking system available with them to meet the client’s demand efficiently.